BlagojeBlagojevic/NEAT/README.md

 The `neat.h` header file contains the definition and implementation of the NEAT algorithm using the matrix operations provided in `matrix.h`.
 NEAT is a method for evolving artificial neural networks with the ability to control the topology of the networks.

 ### NEAT Struct
 - `NEAT`: Represents an individual neural network in the NEAT algorithm.
-It contains fields for fitness, input, weights, biases, output, and softmax output.
+It contains fields for fitness(Min fitness is best like errors like loss function), input, weights, biases, output, and softmax output.

 ### NEAT Functions
 - `void neat_alloc(NEAT *n)`: Allocates memory for NEAT structures.